 Hoffman, who has young adult children of his own, says, “Someday if something happens to my kids, I hope someone would stop for them.”
 This was not the first incident where Hoffman has assisted travelers in need, and he says “I’ll do it again, too.”
 A jovial man with a sense of humor about life, Hoffman joked about a state trooper interviewing him for information at the accident scene.
 “It’s the first time I ever invited a state trooper into my truck,” he says laughing.

-Sydenstricker received a Highway Angel lapel pin, certificate and patch for his efforts.
-John Christner Trucking of Sapulpa, Okla., also received a certificate acknowledging that one of its drivers is a Highway Angel.
+Hoffman received a Highway Angel lapel pin, certificate and patch for his efforts, and his employer, John Christner Trucking, also received a certificate for acknowledging a Highway Angel in their midst.

 Since its inception in August 1997, the Highway Angel program has recognized hundreds of drivers for the unusual kindness, courtesy and courage they have shown others while on the job.
 TCA has received letters and e-mails from people across the country nominating truck drivers for the program.